socadk/design-practice-repository/activities/DPR-StorySplitting.md

 * *Small:* "Stories typically represent at most a few person-weeks worth of work."
 Some teams size their stories in such a way that they can be implemented in a single iteration.
 * *Testable:* Customer and developers should understand a story well enough so that a test for it can be written &mdash; or is written first, as in BDD and TDD (see this [blog post](https://ozimmer.ch/index/2020/10/30/DrivenByTLAs.html) for a collection of these two and many more "driven" methods).

-Several techniques exist; one of them is story splitting.
+Several INVESTment practices and techniques exist; one of them is story splitting.

 ### Goal and Purpose (When to Use and When not to Use)
 <!-- TODO, can be a user story, must identify the performing role and the target audience (producer, consumer) -->
-Story splitting is an agile practice that makes stories and their implementation easier to plan and execute.
+Story splitting makes stories and their implementation easier to plan and execute.

 Switching to a different set of [stakeholder concerns](https://ozimmer.ch/practices/2020/11/19/ExtraExtraReadAllboutIt.html) and viewpoint, the same practice can be used to identify candidate components in [architecture design](DPR-ArchitectureModeling.md).
 Many (but not all) splitting patterns and techniques are equally suited fot this second, extended use of the practice.